- AI Workshops for Companies

 Professional development workflows

-How AI coding fits existing engineering processes with architecture guardrails, tests, reviews, and clear ownership.
+How AI coding fits into existing engineering processes: with architecture guardrails, tests, reviews, and clear ownership.

 - Position Cursor, Claude Code, Copilot, and ChatGPT